Point What You Mean: Visually Grounded Instruction Policy: CONCLUSION AND LIMITATIONS

-\section{Inference Visual Grounding Modes}
+\subsection{Inference Visual Grounding Modes}

-Point-VLA supports two complementary grounding interfaces during inference: (1) an automatic point-to-box pipeline powered by an MLLM, and (2) a direct user interface (UI) where users manually draw bounding boxes.
-Both modes produce visually grounded instructions $(l_t, \tilde{I}_{g,0})$ compatible with the unified Point-VLA policy.
+Point-VLA supports two complementary grounding interfaces during inference: (1) an automatic point-to-box pipeline powered by an MLLM, and (2) a direct user interface where users manually draw bounding boxes.
+Both modes produce visually grounded instructions $(l_t, \tilde{I}_{g,0})$ that are compatible with the unified Point-VLA policy.